 Length (km): approx. 5.5 km (according to MapMyHike.com)

 Grade: Easy / Grade 2 (according to the Australian Walking Track Grading System).

 Style Partial Circuit

 Park: Warrandyte State Park / Mount Lofty Bushland Reserve

 Maximum Elevation: approx. 122 m (according to MapMyHike.com)

 Total Ascent: approx. 62 m (according to MapMyHike.com)

 Car Access: The walk begins from the end of Reserve Road, Wonga Park.
 Reserve Road is reached via Homestead Road and Jumping Creek Road (east of Warrandyte).

 Have you visited Mount Lofty?
+Got it on your bucket list?
 If you have any stories, updates or corrections, please let us know by commenting below.